FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Home_Page.md

 ![](include/HomePage_Welcome.png)

-This simple box let you access to basic action of session management.
+This simple box lets you access to basic action of session management.

 ### Create Session